Restoring the little lakes of Waikato

 Over time they were drained to create fertile land for pasture and crops, making the Waikato region one of the most productive farming areas in New Zealand.
 Inlet drains were dug to drain the fields and outlet drains were dug to prevent the lakes flooding the farmland.
 Changes to the natural drainage has made remnant peat lakes small and shallow, prone to extreme temperature changes and to muddying of their waters by wind.
 They also receive runoff from surrounding farmland resulting in high levels of nutrients, sediment and pathogens.

-“Living Water is working in partnerships to restore these unique peat lake ecosystems, because we know no single organisation has all the skills, knowledge and influence to improve freshwater”, says Yarrow.
-“We decided to tap into local knowledge and experience by partnering with iwi Ngāti Apakura (mana whenua), farmers, the Lake Ruatuna users group, the regional and district councils and schools to work on the lake and its surrounds, creating a community movement that could accelerate the restoration of Lake Ruatuna.”
+“Living Water worked in partnerships to restore these unique peat lake ecosystems, because we knew no single organisation had all the skills, knowledge and influence to improve freshwater”, said Yarrow.
+“We decided to tap into local knowledge and experience by partnering with Ngāti Apakura (mana whenua), farmers, the Lake Ruatuna users group, the regional and district councils and schools to work on the lake and its surrounds, creating a community movement that could accelerate the restoration of Lake Ruatuna.”

 Sarah Yarrow